E33aS42/Melanoma/README.md

 This is a little web tool made with Flask that:
 1. predicts labels for a given image.
-2. uses a given model previously trained with the training script found in the `train_model` folder.
+2. uses a given model previously trained with the training script `train.py`.
 3. compares to the true labels of the image if those are known.